Livestock, Animals and Wildlife

 Evidence of an Attack

-- Blood may also drain from puncture wounds.
-Lacerations and puncture wounds on the hide's exteriour will show corresponding signs of hemorrhaging on the interior of the hide and tissue.
+There may be a blood trail.
+If the animal bled when attacked, there may be blood on the ground.
+Blood stains may not be limited to the immediate area surrounding of the dead animal.
+Blood may also drain from puncture wounds.
+Lacerations and puncture wounds on the hide’s exterior will show corresponding signs of hemorrhaging on the interior of the hide and tissue.
+Blood may also drain from puncture wounds.

 Legislation & Regulation | NSC Bylaw & Policies